Make a Difference

 A community stewardship day is when individuals can sign up for a stewardship day with no group affiliation needed.

-Yes, When registering online, you will be prompted to sign a RMFI waiver and an additional waiver related to COVID-19.
+Yes, When registering online, you will be prompted to sign RMFI's waiver, this is required for participation.

 RMFI will not permit you to volunteer on a stewardship day if you are feeling sick, no matter the severity or illness.